 This sanctions policy does not apply to students

 All Principal Investigators required to make a submission to researchfish® are encouraged to enter details of outputs from their funded research projects as they become available throughout the year.

-Anna Collins and Constance Croot are the dedicated support in RIN and can provide help for PIs through demonstrations and workshops on request.
-Researchers can also email questions to email@example.com.
+The open research team is the dedicated support in RIN and can provide help for PIs through demonstrations and workshops on request.

 Help and guidance is also provided throughout the researchfish® system (see the blue "?" symbol throughout).
-There is an online Help Centre available within the system, with FAQs, context sensitive enquiry functionality and Live Chat (available 9am to 5pm, Monday - Friday).
-More video tutorials are available via the dedicated YouTube channel.
+There is an online Help Centre available on the site, with FAQs, user guides, help videos and webinars, and an option to live chat (available 9am to 5pm, Monday - Friday).